 }

-Notice I added "type": "module" to package.json to enable ES 6 modules (import as opposed to require statements).
+to enable ES 6 modules (import

-Deploying Firebase Functions
+Deploying Firebase FunctionsΒΆ

 You can deploy your locally-defined firebase functions using the firebase CLI.